Best Hotels with Pools in Athens for Families (2026)

 The Athens Riviera is a different proposition.
 Hotels like 91 Athens Riviera and Blazer Suites are full beach resorts with pools large enough for actual laps, and the sea is 50 metres away.
 You trade Acropolis walkability for real swim time, which for many families with kids under 10 is the better deal.
 The tram ride to central Athens is 45 minutes, so day trips are doable but not spontaneous.

 One thing parents miss: many Athens hotel pools are adults-only after 8pm or have strict under-12 chaperone rules.
 Check the pool schedule at check-in.
 Also, outdoor pools in Athens open May to October.
 If you visit in April or November, you need an indoor pool, and that narrows your options significantly.
-For rainy-day backup options, see our indoor pool guide for Rome.
+For year-round swimming options, see our indoor pool hotels in Athens.

 Parent's take